youngy247/scrypto-prediction-market/README.md

 ## Core Architecture

-The core of the project is encapsulated within the primary blueprint, named the `PredictionMarketBlueprint`.
+The core of the project is encapsulated within the primary blueprint, named the `PredictionMarket` blueprint.
 It's designed with modularity and interaction in mind, to integrate seamlessly with various prediction models and market structures.

 ### Structure